ArttuLe/ot-harjoitustyo/documents/ProjectDefinition.md

 ## Sudoku

-The aim for this application is to allow users to play sudoku.
+The aim for this application is to allow users to play sudoku and use the application as a sudoku solver if need be.

 ## User Interface

 Graphical user interface of the application.

 ![](./photos/UI_updated.png)
-Current version of the User interface
+User Interface

 ## The Application

-### Minimum working product
+### Functionalities provided by the application

+## Selecting and opening a sudoku

+- Before solving the sudoku, the user must open a sudoku by first providing the desired difficulty for the sudoku.
+- After providing the difficulty, the user can open a sudoku and start solving it.

+## Solving the sudoku

+### Manual solving
+- The user has two choices when it comes to solving the sudokus.
+- First one is to solve the sudokus manually by filling all the 0's with correct values

+### Using the solver provided
+- Second choice is to use the solver provided in the application to automatically solve the sudokus.
+- User can solver using the solver and then check if the solver provided a correct solution.

+## Checking the sudoku for correctness

-The minimum working version of the product allows the user to choose a sudoku, solve it and then check if the solved sudoku is correct.
+- After the user has chosen one of the methods for solving the sudoku, user can check that the solution to the sudoku was correct.

-UPDATE: The minimum working version is done.

-### Further development

-Further development of the application

-- The user can create sudokus to solve in addition to using sudokus provided.
-- The ability to solve sudokus using an algorithm. - Done
-- User can choose the difficulty of the sudoku on range 1-8. - Done